cauliyang/academic/content/en/post/002-macos-configuration/index.md

 ## 4. Application

 This part list variety of applications used for different goals.
-Every application has a one-word description
+Every application has a one-word description.
+{{% callout note %}}
+Some of them can be installed by Homebrew.
+My config files and installation commands are kept in GitHub.
+{{% /callout %}}
+{{< cta cta_text="Go to My Repo" cta_link="https://github.com/cauliyang/dot-files" cta_new_tab="false" >}}

 - [Alfred] A tool can give your different control and efficiency in mac
 - ~~[Sensei] The Next Generation Mac performance tool~~